 Paul Tafelski: In order for there to the domestic violence, basically the difference between assault and battery and domestic violence is that domestic violence is an assault or a battery involving someone with whom you had a domestic relationship in the past.
 That domestic relationship could be ongoing or it could have been previous.
 For example, it can be your current girlfriend or your former girlfriend.
 It could be your current wife or your ex-wife.
 It could be your 15-year-old child or your adult child who doesn’t live there anymore.
 Those are all domestic relationships.
 Then you combine the crime of assault and battery to that, and they have a domestic violence case.

-Just trespassing would not necessarily be a domestic violence.
-If you add to it that you trespassed and then you were making a threat to someone that they believed was real concerning inflicting physical violence or harm to them, then that could constitute domestic violence.
-Typically, around here, when there’s domestic violence, we see some element of physical touching or a real threat of a physical touching, like raising your fist and having the person run away or something like that.
+Just trespassing would not necessarily be considered domestic violence.
+If you add to it that you trespassed and then made a threat to someone that they believed was real concerning inflicting physical violence or harm to them, then that could constitute domestic violence.
+Typically, around here, when there’s domestic violence, we see some element of physical touching or a real threat of physical touching, like raising your fist and having the person run away or something like that.

 Understanding Domestic Violence Charges: Misdemeanor or Felony in Michigan?